synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

     snap_license = os.path.join(cur_dir, 'SrvLicense.dat')
 ```

 All of the above was just "preparation" (imports and variable definitions).
-We haven"t actually provided any significant amount of code yet.
+We haven't actually provided any significant amount of code yet.

 Now we start getting into some of the "meatier" sections.
 In this next stretch of code, we extend the basic tornado.websocket.WebSocketHandler class by sub-classing it into our own custom WebSocketHandler.

-Full explanation of Object Oriented Programming (OOP) is outside the scope of this walk-through, but a key takeaway here is that our derived class only has to provide the *differences* to the existing base class"s functionality.
-It"s also worth point out that WebSocketHandler communicates in two different directions:
+Full explanation of Object Oriented Programming (OOP) is outside the scope of this walk-through, but a key takeaway here is that our derived class only has to provide the *differences* to the existing base class's functionality.
+It's also worth point out that WebSocketHandler communicates in two different directions:

 1. Browser to server
 1. Server to browser